Introduction to DeFi Part 2 – Discover Hooks

 Hooked – What Are Hooks?

-- Modify and maintain the internal state and logic for that account’s Hook.
+- The capacity to alter and sustain the internal state and logic specific to the account’s Hook.

 All Things Turing and Complete